Liverpool City Council is investing in two of Liverpool’s Lifestyles Fitness Centres to address urgent maintenance issues.

 The swimming pool at Austin Rawlinson Lifestyles Fitness Centre in Speke closed earlier this month for essential work, but since then further surveys have identified pipework that needs to be renewed.
 This is in addition to work to replace the main electrical circuit board, repairs to the pool’s pumps as well as other plant items.
 It means the entire centre, including the fitness suite, will be closed from Monday 24 June until the end of September.

 Meanwhile, work is continuing in the swimming pool at Liverpool Aquatics Centre in Wavertree following an incident in April in which glass shards fell from a light fitting into the pool and the area around it.
 It has had to be drained of one million litres of water, and a subsequent inspection discovered that some floor tiles will need to be replaced, as well as the light fittings above.
-It is expected to reopen at the end of August.
+It is expected to reopen in late autumn.